armory/docs/content/en/armory-enterprise/installation/aurora-install.md

 **Steps**

 These settings control how the your Kubernetes deployment behaves as Project Aurora deploys it.
-You can tune two separate but related chracteristics of the deployment:
+You can tune two separate but related characteristics of the deployment:

 - **Rollout Ratio**: set the percentage threshold (integer) for how widely an app should get rolled out before pausing.
-- **Then wait**: define what triggerse the rollout to continue.
-The trigger can either be a manul approval (**until approved**) or for a set amount of time, either seconds, minutes or hours (integer).
+- **Then wait**: define what triggers the rollout to continue.
+The trigger can either be a manual approval (**until approved**) or for a set amount of time, either seconds, minutes or hours (integer).

 Create a step for each **Rollout Ratio** you want to define.
 For example, if you want a deployment to pause at 25%, 50%, and 75% of the app rollout, you need to define 3 steps, one for each of those thresholds.
 The steps have independent **Then wait** behaviors and can be set to all follow the same behavior or different ones.

-### Try out the stage
+#### Try out the stage

-You can try out Project Aurora and the **Kubernetes Progressive** stage using either the `hello-world` sample manifest described below or an artifact that you have.
+You can try out the **Kubernetes Progressive** stage using either the `hello-world` sample manifest described below or an artifact that you have.
 The `hello-world` example deploys NGINX that intentionally takes longer than usual for demonstration purposes.

 Perform the following steps: